moj-analytical-services/OPG/README_LPA.md

 <a name="summ"></a>
 # Demand Forecasting for LPA Model
+**Lasting Powers of Attorney (LPAs)**:
+   - **Definition**: LPAs are legal documents where an individual (the donor) nominates someone (the attorney) to make decisions on their behalf if they lose mental capacity.
+   - **Creation**: LPAs are set up while the donor still has mental capacity.
+   - **Types**: There are two types of LPAs: one for financial decisions and another for health and care decisions.
+   - **Flexibility**: LPAs offer flexibility, allowing individuals to choose and trust their attorneys.

-The forecast method used for the Demand Forecasting for LPA Model in summerised below:
-- To estimate the the number of the active caseloads for those people who have got LPAs and their order status is registered by OPG and provide forecast demands for the number of LPA demands in 5-10 years.
+The forecast method used for the Demand Forecasting for LPA Model should be able to estimate the the number of the active caseloads for those people who have got LPAs and their order status is registered by OPG and provide forecast demands for the number of LPA demands in 5-10 years.

-## Business Need (Priority: Business As Usual)
-- Long term forecasts support OPG income forecasts, fee setting and broader strategic decisions and business objectives.
-- Short term forecasting is a critical function supporting plans for resources needed to handle applications and  calls etc and in-year monitoring of external impacts particularly around broadcast / media events, and early indications of the impact of marketing events.

 &nbsp;